jrg94/portfolio-project/doc/03-component-interfaces/03-component-interfaces.md

    other aspects of contracts should be included where applicable, such as `@requires`, `@replaces`, `@clears`, and `@updates`.
 There is no requirement to use mathematical notation in your contracts.
-4. (3 points) The kernel interface must, at the very least, inherit from `Standard` and compile.
+4. The kernel interface must, at the very least, inherit from `Standard` and compile.
 In addition, it must contain a handful of minimally viable method headers (i.e., the minimum number of methods needed to model the data type).
 Do not include fields or method implementations.
 However, you